co2meter-org/ExampleCode/K30/README.md

 Plug the USB Cable into the USB Port of a Raspberry Pi.
 Run the following Python Script.

+#Python app to run a K30 Sensor Development Kit 01/25/2018 JTH
 import serial
 import time